 Islamic banks have the same goal as all other banks: they want to make a profit.
 So, how do they do that?
 They change words used in the financial industry in order to avoid their religious prohibitions!
 Accordingly, instead of lending money and collecting interest on it, they “rent” the money and collect “rent” on it!
 Instead of collecting interest for credit card purchases, they collect “penalties” for not paying the full balance immediately!

 When you plan to buy a home, you need a mortgage.
 If you go to an Islamic bank, the bank buys the house from the original owner and turns around and sells it to you at a profit.
 Then they let you pay the price in monthly installments!

 Each Islamic bank has a board of Muslim scholars to make sure that transactions comply with the rules of religious law.

 O the depth of your riches and wisdom and knowledge, Lord God!
 How unsearchable are your judgments and how inscrutable your ways!
 (Romans 11:33).

 You care for all peoples, tribes and nations.
-You see from heaven above the exponential growth of the Islamic financial industry around the world.
-You know that fanatic fundamentalist beliefs initiated these banks, and that the incredible income from oil has nurtured and amplified their success.
+You know about the exponential growth of the Islamic financial industry around the world.
+You also know that fanatic fundamentalist beliefs initiated these banks, and that the incredible income from oil has nurtured and amplified their success.